-Led by A/Professor Sonja Pedell, this project saw the Future Self and Design Living Lab (FSDLL) partner with ACCESS Health and Community to co-design a social prescription service for trail within their organisation.
+Led by Professor Sonja Pedell, this project saw the Swinburne Living Lab partner with ACCESS Health and Community to co-design a social prescription service for trail within their organisation.

-ACCESS Health and Community offer a range of clinical, allied and community health services and are uniquely positioned to leverage their service capabilities to deliver a social prescription model.
+ACCESS Health and Community offers a range of clinical, allied and community health services and is uniquely positioned to leverage its service capabilities to deliver a social prescription model.

 Social prescriptions provide non-medical support to patients to boost their overall wellbeing and alleviate symptoms such as stress or loneliness.
 Prescriptions may include exercise, hobbies such as art or even pet adoption.